Hassanalihazaraa/workshop/README.md

 you have to write this annotation **@Service** above the CoronaVirusService class and **@PostConstruct** above the fetchUrlData method.
 Well PostContruct annotation means that whenever this CoronaVirusService class is instantiated run this method too.

 Now, if you run your program again by clicking the run button or pressing shift+F10.
 You will see that now we are able to fetch all the data from the URL.
 As you can see all the data that received are in csv format, we have to convert it to string.
 In order to do that we need a **[csv parser](https://commons.apache.org/proper/commons-csv/index.html)** that parses csv files into string.
-Add this dependency into your POM.xml file inside dependencies section.
+Add this dependency into your POM.xml file inside dependencies section and save it.
 ```
 <dependency>
     <groupId>org.apache.commons</groupId>